 Belgravia Area Guide

-Belgravia is one of London’s finest residential areas thanks to its distinctive white stucco houses which are curled around verdant leafy squares.
-So loved are these houses today, that they adorn postcards and movie montages of the capital, becoming an emblem of the city.
+Belgravia is one of London’s finest residential areas, thanks to its distinctive white stucco houses, some of which are located around verdant leafy squares.
+So loved are these houses today that they adorn postcards and movie montages of the capital, becoming an emblem of the city.
 Built around Belgrave and Eaton Squares, with the help of his surveyor Thomas Cundy, Cubitt turned the area into a ‘City of Palaces’.

 Named after one of the Duke of Westminster's subsidiary titles, Viscount Belgrave, the area was built by master builder Thomas Cubitt (great great great grandfather of Queen Consort Camilla), who had a plan to make it into the new Mayfair.
 Cubitt wasn’t any ordinary builder, he had previously built Bloomsbury, lots of Highbury Park and some of Stoke Newington, but Bloomsbury has become his lasting legacy.